We find the variation in cost for obtaining a grant of probate incredible. A firm that claims to be the largest in the lands probate quote was £8,000.

-A Grant of Probate (or Letters of Administration if there is no Will) is the legal document giving the Executors (or Administrators) authority to deal with the assets and liabilities of an estate in accordance with the Will or under the Rules of Intestacy.
+A Grant of Probate (or Letters of Administration usually if there is no Will) is the legal document giving the Executors (or Administrators) authority to deal with the assets and liabilities of an estate in accordance with the Will or under the Rules of Intestacy.

 What that does NOT mean is that the Executor/ Administrator can do what they wish with the estate.
 If they don’t follow the Law then they may be sued or even prosecuted for theft

-Probate Fees to obtain a Grant of Probate
+Court Fees to obtain a Grant of Probate

 or Letters of Administration.
 There are three sets of costs, the Probate Registry Court Fees, probate solicitors fees, and expenses of the administration.
 Let us deal with these in turn.